aleshaleksey/fansys23/movement-exploration.md

 ---

 ## Exploration
-Exploration and travel is one of the main activities outside of combat and social interactions.
+Exploration and travel are some of the main activities outside of combat and social interactions.
 When exploring and travelling characters and rules deal with:
 - Navigation and getting lost.
 - Dealing with environmental hazards.
 - Dealing with hazards from other entities and parties.